ncatlab/nlab-content/pages/5/8/7/0/785/content.md

 +-- {: .num_remark }
 ###### Remark

 Notice that a fibrant [[resolution]] of the diagram in the injective [[model structure on functors]] has _both_ morphisms be a fibration.
-So the first point above says that (in the special case of pullbacks) something weaker than this is sufficient for computing the [[homotopy limit]] of the diagram.
+So the first point in prop. \ref{HomotopyPullbackByOrdinaryPullback} says that (in the special case of pullbacks) something weaker than this is sufficient for computing the [[homotopy limit]] of the diagram.

-This can be explained in model-categorical terms by the fact that the category of cospans also has a [[Reedy model structure]] in which the fibrant objects are precisely those considered in the first point above, and that homotopy limits can equally well be computed using this model structure (specifically, the adjunction $Const \dashv Lim$ is [[Quillen adjunction|Quillen]] with respect to it).
+This can be explained in model-categorical terms by the fact that the category of [[cospans]] also has a [[Reedy model structure]] in which the fibrant objects are precisely those considered in the first point above, and that homotopy limits can equally well be computed using this model structure (specifically, the [[adjunction]] $Const \dashv Lim$ is [[Quillen adjunction|Quillen]] with respect to it).

+In this spirit one may ask for the largest class of morphisms such that their ordinary pullbacks are already homotopy pullbacks.
+These are sometimes called the _[[sharp morphisms]]_.

 =--

 Due to prop. \ref{HomotopyPullbackByOrdinaryPullback} one typically computes homotopy pullbacks of a diagram by first forming a [[resolution]] of one of the two morphisms by a fibration and then forming an ordinary pullback.